Rep. Sam Teasley (HD 37)

 District 37 (Cobb County)

 Republicans in the Georgia Legislature comprise Teasley’s largest bloc of financial donors by far.
-Collectively, they’ve given his campaign $43,650 since 2010.
+Collectively, they’ve given his campaign more than $51,000 since 2010.

 Not bad for a freshman: Lobbyists did all right by Teasley in 2011, his first legislative session, treating him to dinners and other meals to the tune of $2,073.
-The big spenders were lobbyists for AT&T, Wellstar Health System and Georgia Power Co.
+They’ve spent about $2,900 on him since then.

 - Banks & Banking (2011 – present)

 - Energy, Utilities & Telecommunications (2013 – present)

 - Ways & Means (2015 – present)